Efficient Douglas-Rachford Methods on Hadamard Manifolds with Applications to the Heron Problems: Numerical Experiments

 For the numerical experiment, we compare three different methods: the Douglas-Rachford method [Alg(DR)] \eqref{Bergmannalg}, the inertial Douglas-Rachford method [Alg(InDR)] \eqref{ALGeq1DRS} and the $p$-accelerated normal S-Douglas-Rachford method [Alg($p$-AccDR)] \eqref{accpeqDRS}.
 All numerical tests are carried out using MATLAB R2024b on an Apple Macbook Air Laptop with a 1.8 GHz Dual-Core Intel Core i5 processor and 8 GB RAM.
+All algorithms stops when they meet the stopping criterion $E_n=d(s_n,s_{n-1})<10^{-14}$, where $s_n=\prox_{\lambda \psi}(x_n)$.